-Assistant Principal Viola
+Acting Principal Viola

 Award-winning violist Theresa Rudolph is an active chamber musician, recitalist, and orchestral player.
-She has been a member of the Toronto Symphony Orchestra since 2011, and is a member of the XIA Quartet .
-Theresa has performed on concert series in Toronto, Vancouver, Detroit, Ottawa, and throughout Eastern Canada, and has been featured several times on CBC Radio.
-In addition, she holds the position of Viola Coach of the Toronto Symphony Youth Orchestra, and has served on the faculty of York University.
+She has been Assistant Principal Viola of the Toronto Symphony Orchestra since 2011, and a member of the Santa Fe Opera Orchestra since 2018.
+Theresa has performed on concert series throughout Canada, and has been featured several times on CBC Radio.
+In addition, she holds the position of Viola Coach of the Toronto Symphony Youth Orchestra, was a member of the XIA Quartet, and has served on the faculty of York University.

 Give to the TSO

 The Toronto Symphony Orchestra is a charitable organization that relies on the support of its vibrant community to deliver outstanding programming and music education.Donate Today

 Get insider access to Toronto Symphony Orchestra news, ticket offers, community programs, and more.Sign up